Other Works by Michael A. Newton

 The Iraqi High Criminal Court: Controversy and Contributions, 88 INTERNATIONAL REVIEW OF THE RED CROSS , NO. 862, 399-425 (June 2006).

-Recent Op-Eds and Scholarly Commentary
+A selection of Op-Eds and Scholarly Commentary

 by Michael Newton